 Assured Shorthold tenancy

-However, after the fixed term has ended (or six months if there was no fixed term), he or she can regain possession by giving you one/two months notice in writing.
-So, as you can see, with an assured shorthold tenancy you don’t have security of tenure.
+However, after the fixed term has ended (or six months if there was no fixed term), he or she can regain possession by giving you one/two months’ notice in writing.
+So, as you can see, with an assured shorthold tenancy you don’t have the security of tenure.

 If you want, you and the landlord can agree to extend the tenancy so it becomes what’s called a periodic tenancy, without needing to issue a new agreement.
-This can also occur by both landlord and tenant not making any arrangements at the end of the term of tenancy, resulting in the term automatically lapsing in to a periodic tenancy.
+This can also occur by both landlord and tenant not making any arrangements at the end of the term of the tenancy, resulting in the term automatically lapsing into a periodic tenancy.

 On a periodic tenancy, if your landlord wanted the property back, he or she would still need to give you one / two months’ notice.
 Or if you wanted to leave, you would need to give notice – which would be one / two month’s notice